willfarrell/csv-rex/README.md

 - Zero dependencies
 - ESM & CJS modules with `.map` files
 - NodeJS and WebStream API support via [@datastream/csv](https://github.com/willfarrell/datastream)
-- Parses >250,000 rows/sec (with 10 columns on GitHub Actions).
+- It's just fast.
 See the [benchmarks](https://github.com/willfarrell/csv-benchmarks).

 ## Why not use `papaparse` or `csv-parse`?
 Both are great libraries, we've use them both in many projects over the years.